sanity-io/eslint-config-i18n/README.md

 An ESLint configuration to help with localizing Sanity Studios.

+This ESLint config provides rules to enforce specific code standards in internationalization practices, particularly focusing on strings literals in JSX.
+It aims to improve code quality and maintainability in projects with internationalization concerns.

 This package utilizes [@rushstack/eslint-patch](https://github.com/microsoft/rushstack/tree/ebee58403b1595027da7ef00a4d817d83ecbd737/eslint/eslint-patch#what-it-does) to include plugins as dependencies.
 This making installation easier and allows us to manage those dependencies for you.

 Depends on: